NaoyukiArakawa/spelling-correction/article.md

-# You Literally Just Ate Your Phone.
+# Like OMG You Literally Just Ate Your Phone.
 Now What?

 from: https://onezero.medium.com/you-literally-just-ate-your-phone-now-what-d64511a8679a